Get Started with Git on Oracle Linux

 You can create a new local Git repository in any subdirectory you choose.
 Next, you will create a new subdirectory and initialize it as a Git repository.

-4. Check if this is a Git repository now.
+3. Check if this directory is currently a Git repository.

 git status